 150 miles from LA, there’s a bright blue patch in the desert.
 Twice as salty as the ocean, the Salton Sea encompasses roughly 325 square miles – though that number fluctuates drastically.

-It’s this fluctuation that has been its downfall.
-The Salton Sea was formed very accidentally in the early 1900s; it’s the result of an irrigation accident where the Colorado River burst and flowed into a dry (and salty) lake bed for 2 years.
+It’s this fluctuation that has been its pitfall.
+The Salton Sea was formed very accidentally in the early 1900s; it’s the result of an irrigation accident where the Colorado River burst and flowed into a dry (and very salty) lake bed for 2 years.

 These days, the sea keeps getting saltier and saltier – the scant influx of water is consistently less than what’s evaporating.
 Thanks to California’s dry, sunny desert climate, the shoreline is almost constantly receding, exposing a dusty lakebed littered with dead fish, garbage, broken seashell beaches; a stark contrast to the cobalt blue waters of the Salton Sea.